Florida Assault Punitive Damages

 In Florida, juries can award punitive damages to injured people when the conduct of the at-fault party was intentional or extremely reckless.
-Examples of cases where punitive damages may be awarded include injuries caused by criminal acts such as drunk driving, assault, battery, sexual molestation, or rape.
+Examples of cases include injuries caused by criminal acts such as drunk driving, assault, battery, sexual molestation, or rape.

 At The Umansky Law Firm, our attorneys represent people who suffer injuries as the result of the wrongful actions of another.
 In seeking compensation for a serious injury, we won't stop until we do as much as possible to right the wrongs done to you and hold the responsible party accountable.